IBM/varnish-operator/README.md

 [Kubernetes allows decent control](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity-beta-feature) on where pods get deployed based on labels associated with pods and/or nodes.
 For instance, you can configure pods of the same deployment to repel each other, meaning new pods entering the deployment will try to avoid nodes that already have a pod of that type.
 That way, you if any one node goes down, it will only take a single pod with it.
 Likewise, you can configure pods to be attracted to each other, for colocation that could decrease latency between pods.
 Note that reading through the above linked documentation is valuable, as it goes into limitations to affinities, as well as deeply explains how they work and when to use them.

 For the purposes of this Varnish deployment, you will most likely want to configure a [pod anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#never-co-located-in-the-same-node) (see the deployment yaml right above this section for the example) so that each pod of the varnish deployment is on a different node.
 Since Varnish nodes do not need to talk to each other (at least in the free versions supported by this operator), there is no need for colocation, and so you should focus on minimizing the impact of lost nodes.
 An example of what that might look like is in the [example annotated yaml file](/config/samples/icm_v1alpha1_varnishservice.yaml) under `spec.deployment.affinity`.

-### Further Investigations

-#### Taints/Tolerations

-Kubernetes has a mechanism to repel pods away from a node (taints) unless the pods are specifically allowed on that node (tolerations).
-I am still evaluating if this could be useful in keeping Varnish stable, since it is conceivably possible that Kubernetes will sometimes just move pods around nodes to better fit things, especially in a node auto-scaling environment, even with a guaranteed resource configuration.
-It is unclear how often that might happen, so some testing will need to be done before further exploring taints/tolerations.
-At any rate, it is possible to add a toleration to the Varnish pod, in case it is needed.

 ### Running Varnish pods on separate IKS worker pools